top of page

 You should now be able to access the share via UNC path

-Conclusion: This is a quick and efficient way to provide a storage location for the FSLogix profiles in the same cluster as the AVD workloads, you can also use this method configure other other shares if you have a requirement for a highly available share without the need to configure additional servers.
+This is a quick and efficient way to provide a storage location for the FSLogix profiles in the same cluster as the AVD workloads, you can also use this method configure other other shares if you have a requirement for a highly available share without the need to configure additional servers.

 Never Miss a Post.